Freiberg Silbermann Organ (1735)

 |Tremulante||Sliding Coupler OW-HW|

 6 channel surround.
 Encrypted, dongle protected.
-For use with Hauptwerk v.
-6 or higher only.
+Minimum Hauptwerk version: 6.
+(Also works in all higher versions.).
 Encrypted, dongle protected.

 Save 20% compared to the standard price.